portive/slate-plugin/docs/introduction.md

 - Drag to resize images
 - Images resized on server for faster delivery

 This plugin works with [Portive](https://www.portive.com), the hosted back-end for rich text editors.
-It is a service which hosts files and and provides other services for Rich Text Editors.
+It is a service which hosts files and provides other services for Rich Text Editors.
 It is the official hosted back-end for these editors:

 - [Plate](https://plate.udecode.io/): Rich text editor plugin system for Slate & React
 - [Wysimark](https://www.wysimark.com): Rich text editor for Markdown